lolo859/vodka-dev/docs/vodka-lib-usage.md

 ```

 **Warning:** this log function has been conceived for the Vodka transcoder which combine a specific schema for lines break that will probably result in a mess in your terminal.
 Use `e` for normal printing mode.

+### `std::vector<std::string> vodka::utilities::split(std::string str, std::string delimiter)`

+This is the function to split a string with a delimiter.

+**Arguments:**
+- `std::string str` : the string to split
+- `std::string delimiter` : the delimiter

+### `void vodka::utilities::replaceall(std::string str, std::string from, std::string to)`

+This is the function to replace all occurences of a string by another string inside the main string.

+**Arguments:**
+- `std::string str` : the main string
+- `std::string from` : the string to replace
+- `std::string to` : the string that should be added everywhere

+### `double vodka::utilities::get_process_time()`

+This function return the time from the beginning of the process.

 ## `vodka::library`